microchip-pic-avr-examples/pic18f47q10-adc-dc-motor-with-touch-interface-mplab/README.md

 1. Touch Button1 to start the motor.
 2. Touch Button2 to stop the running motor.
 3. Slider to increase or decrease the motor speed.

-***Note:*** To evaluate this application demo, download the firmware associated with Xpress page.
-Build the firmware solution using MPLAB X IDE and load the generated .hex file into the PIC18F Q10 MCU.

 After System Reset, all LEDs present on the QT7 Xplained Pro board are in OFF state.
 LEDs D2 and D3 on Curiosity HPC development board are in OFF state and DC motor is turned OFF.